 Properties in Worcester, Hereford and the Three Counties

 Worcestershire is one of the country’s most beautiful counties and is perhaps best characterised by its idyllic villages and hamlets, some renowned for their black and white timber framed houses, others for their mellow Cotswold stone.
-Browse available stunning houses and other properties in Hereford, Herefordshire, Malvern, Shropshire, Worcesterhshire and across Wales.
+Browse available stunning houses and other properties in Hereford, Herefordshire, Ludlow, Malvern, North Wales, Shropshire, Worcesterhshire and across Wales.

 - Residential Sales

 The Three Counties of Worcestershire, Herefordshire and Gloucestershire offer an idyllic and affordable lifestyle, whilst Worcester and Hereford themselves have great relocation appeal as vibrant and historic Cathedral cities.

 An increasing number of buyers are choosing to relocate to Worcester, Hereford and the surrounding villages, to capitalise on the current, competitive house prices and the more leisurely pace of life.
 One key difference when compared to other parts of the country is that once people move here, they often stay long term.
 It is not unusual to sell houses that owners have lived in for over 30 years having relocated to the county from elsewhere.